waimekazdari/JsonObjectApp/README.md

-this is a nodeJs app for student management using JSON object
+this is a nodeJs app for student management using JSON object, localStorage

 to run this app :